 • Observation of performance in the work environment

 • looking at learner statements

-• recognising prior learning
+• recognizing prior learning

-This qualification is designed for those assessors who wish to assess vocational skills, knowledge and understanding in a workshop, classroom or other training environments rather than assessing competence in a work environment.
-This qualification includes the following assessment methods
+This qualification is designed for those assessors who wish to assess vocational skills, knowledge, and understanding in a workshop, classroom, or other training environments rather than assessing competence in a work environment.
+This qualification includes the following assessment methods:

 • Assessments of the learner in simulated environments

 • Oral and written questions